ivancuric/js-perf/README.md

 What you can do however is to avoid using JS animation frameworks for everything and [read up on what triggers paints and layouts](https://csstriggers.com/).
 Use the libraries only when there is absolutely no way to implement the animation using regular CSS transitions and animations.

-The reason is because animations are a _very_ timin
+The reason is because animations are a _very_ timing-sensiti